John1220/NLP01/README.md

 # nlp_classification
-- for chinese text
+- textcnn
-- use tensorflow2 or pytorch
+- bert use tensorflow2 or pytorch